joshyeram/RRT_TrajectoryPlanning/README.md

 </p>

 ## Trajectory Sampling ##
-Instead of sampling random coordinates the robot goes, we can sample random trajectories the robt can follow.
-This gives a natural looking path compared to a random, sopradic path you may get from rrt.
+Instead of sampling random coordinates the robot goes to, we can sample random trajectories the robot can follow.
+This gives a natural-looking path compared to a random, sporadic path you may get from rrt.
 <p align="center">
   <img src="https://github.com/joshyeram/pathfinding/blob/main/jyc70/trajectory.png", width="600"/>
 </p>

-For kinematics(), it will simply return the velocity in and direction of the robot given the state and the control of the robot.
+For kinematics(), it will simply return the velocity in the direction of the robot given the state and the control of the robot.
 In propagate(), the robot will utilize the controls list and apply it from the latest state position, starting from the original state.
 First, it will gather its velocity control using kinematics().
-Second, it will apply dt to the control from the previous state as a way to simulate a discretized integral.
+Second, it will apply dt to the previous state's control to simulate a discretized integral.
 Third, this will continue for the entire control array.
 Finally, it will return the trajectory of the robot after those controls have been applied from the initial state.
 For the random shooting algorithm, this implementation of extending was used to utilize the propagated method created earlier.
 First, it will sample d between n1 and n2 (in rrt was set to 15 and 20 respectively).
 The dt set is between .1 and .02.
 For the control, a velocity between -.05 and 2 was chosen to promote forward movement while the angular velocity was between -.4 and .4 pi.
-The reason for this wide-angle was to encourage a wider exploration space.
+The reason for this wide angle was to encourage a wider exploration space.